Kreedworx/Sony-DVP-FX780-Media-Converter/README.md

 This script is made specifically for use with USB drives and it therefore not tested with DVDs.
 ## Get started (Linux Desktop)
 Disclaimer: the USB Drive must be formated as FAT32.
-1. The script is in the list next to the README.md, you can click on it and get the "Raw" file.
+1. The script is in the list next to the README.md, you can click on it and download the file.
 2. In a terminal, go to the directory where the script is downloaded.
 3. Allow it to run: `chmod +x Sony_DVP-FX780.sh`
 4. Run it: `./Sony_DVP-FX780.sh`